 WHICH THERAPY IS BEST FOR ME?

 For example, hemodialysis involves rapid changes of the fluid balance in the body and cannot be tolerated by some patients.
-Some patients are not suitable candidates for kidney transplantation, while others may not have the home supports or abilities needed to do peritoneal dialysis.
+Some patients are not suitable candidates for kidney transplantation, while others may not have the home supports or abilities needed to do PD.
 Your overall medical condition, personal preferences, and home situation are among the many factors that should be considered.
 It is possible to switch from one type of dialysis to the other if preferences or conditions change over time.

 WHERE TO GET MORE INFORMATION